julienreszka/julienreszka/README.md

 Develop mechanisms of control.

 Crashing an airplane won't teach you as much as using a wind tunnel to fly a model in an environment that you can control.
+Instead of returning immediately one error, make an arrays of reasons to abort so that you can solve all at once instead of one by one.

 ### ~Read the fucking manual (RTFM)~